 I was instrumental in starting up a Facebook group to bring together Grand Rapids Fans of World Football.
 The group had over 500 members by 2015, adding some big numbers during the 2014 World Cup.
 Enjoyed three seasons of QPR in the Premier recently, hoping for them to bounce back up.

-However, we now have a local footy team to support!
+We also had a local footy team to support!
 Grand Rapids FC was born after a casual chat in the GRFWF Facebook group, and played the 2015 season in a league they helped form, the Great Lakes Premier League.
 They were watched by an average of 4,500 fans, which helped them gain admittance into the National Premier Soccer League, the 4th tier of the game in the US, the top non-professional tier.
 The team continued until 2021 when after a couple of inconspicuous seasons due to pandemic restrictions the club disbanded.
 GRFC!
 GR Till I Die!
 Come on you boys in Blue!
 From the Calder, to Lake Michigan, you will find us in the pub!

-I also get to watch my son Danny play football, as well as doing track & field and cross-country.
+I also enjoyed watching my son Danny play football, as well as doing track & field and cross-country.
 He has since given up all sports activity, but it was fun while it lasted!